FScociety/soerensc-web-hugo/content/notes/0003_stigma_02/index.md

 When using this structure you can link to the file without versioning and will work with new versions.

-TODO: GEONODE bin ich mir noch nicht ganz so sicher und muss nochmal in die files schaune
+TODO: GEONODE bin ich mir noch nicht ganz so sicher und muss nochmal in die files schauen

 ### using geo node for linking.